 “We often talked among ourselves about how either one of them would deal with life without the other,” Mike Rippey told KPIX.
 “Especially my father.
 He loved my mother.”

-Charles and Sara Rippey were among the 17 people killed by California’s raging wildfires, which are still roaring across the state with no end in sight.
+The Rippeys were among the 36 people killed by California’s raging wildfires, which are still roaring across the state with no end in sight.

-In many areas, the smoke is thick and the sky is orange.
-And the families of more than 500 people are still searching for their missing loved ones.
+And the families of more than 200 are still searching for their missing loved ones.

-Here’s what we know about some of the victims and those still missing:
+Here’s what we know about some of those who died: